camunda/camunda-docs-manual/content/update/patch-level.md

 You can read how to configure the time to live to a smaller interval or restore the legacy behavior (disable the authentication cache time to live) in the documentation about [Web Applications]({{< ref "/webapps/shared-options/authentication.md#time-to-live" >}}).

+## 7.19.0 to 7.19.1 / 7.18.6 to 7.18.7

+### Optimistic Locking on PostgreSQL

+With this release, we adjusted the [Optimistic Locking]({{< ref "/user-guide/process-engine/transactions-in-processes.md#the-optimisticlockingexception" >}}) behavior on PostgreSQL in case of [Foreign Key Constraint](https://www.postgresql.org/docs/current/ddl-constraints.html#DDL-CONSTRAINTS-FK) violations.
+Any violation of such a constraint in INSERT and UPDATE statements now leads to an [OptimisticLockingException]({{< ref "/user-guide/process-engine/transactions-in-processes.md#the-optimisticlockingexception" >}}).
+In effect, the engine's behavior on PostgreSQL in such scenarios is consistent with the other supported databases.

+If you rely on the previous behavior, receiving `ProcessEngineException`s with the related error code for foreign key constraint violations, you can restore it by disabling the engine configuration flag `enableOptimisticLockingOnForeignKeyViolation`.
+As a result, jobs can also start failing due to those exceptions although they could be safely retried automatically to resolve the situation.

 # Full Distribution

 This section is applicable if you installed the [Full Distribution]({{< ref "/introduction/downloading-camunda.md#full-distribution" >}}) with a **shared process engine**.
 In this case you need to update the libraries and applications installed inside the application server.